optimizely/nuclear-js/docs/src/docs/07-api.md

 _added in 1.1_

-Takes a plain javascript object and merges into the reactor state, using `store.deserialize`
+Takes a plain JavaScript object and merges into the reactor state, using `store.deserialize`

 This can be useful if you need to load data already on the page.